maknahar/s3copy/README.md

 }
 ```

+With above configuration, any object put in `s3copyinput`
+will be copied to `s3copyoutput1` and `s3copyoutput2` by
+this Lambda function.

 ### Env Var
 This Lambda function can be configured in two ways.
 - Either give a public url of config file via CONFIG_FILE